During COVID 19, I am offering

 I am also offering a limited number of walking therapy sessions .

-I believe there are many benefits to working outdoors including keeping Covid safe.
-Together, where the outdoors is our therapy room, we will create enough space around us to create a confidential space, we can use nature as art and engage the senses in the natural environment.
+There are many great benefits to working outdoors during this time.
+Together, where the outdoors becomes our therapy room, we can create a safe and confidential environment where we can engage the senses and use nature as art

 INTEGRATIVE ARTS PSYCHOTHERAPIST